nus-cs2103-AY2425S1/ip/docs/README.md

 ---
 ## Marking tasks as not done: `unmark`

-The `unmark` command allows you to mark tasks that were previously completed as not done.
-This is useful if a task is marked as complete by mistake.
+The `unmark` command allows you to mark tasks as not done.

 **Format:** `unmark INDEX`
 - `INDEX` is the index of the task you want to mark as not done.